-- 5.6 Goods & Services The Council's financial strategy assumes that any inflationary pressures incurred on goods and services expenditure are contained within existing budgets, or through more efficient spending.
+- 5.7 Goods & Services The Council's financial strategy assumes that any inflationary pressures incurred on goods and services expenditure are contained within existing budgets, or through more efficient spending.
 This will be kept under review to ensure this planning assumption remains adequate.
-This does not impact on inflation for specific contracts where the budget planning assumptions reflect specific contract increases. - 5.7 Contracts have been inflated based on the specified inflation indices within each individual contract.
+This does not impact on inflation for specific contracts where the budget planning assumptions reflect specific contract increases. - 5.8 Contracts have been inflated based on the specified inflation indices within each individual contract.
 Additional negotiation has taken place with contractors to determine how these cost increases can be reduced where possible.
-This negotiation and retendering of contracts is part of the Council's strategy for cost reduction and will continue over the medium-term. - 5.8 Fees and Charges are based on the Council's agreed principles of increasing existing fees and charges on a market forces basis whilst having regard to the Council's policies and objectives.
+This negotiation and retendering of contracts is part of the Council's strategy for cost reduction and will continue over the medium-term. - 5.9 Fees and Charges are based on the Council's agreed principles of increasing existing fees and charges on a market forces basis whilst having regard to the Council's policies and objectives.
 As a minimum, fees and charges should be increased by price inflation.
 The Council will also review opportunities to introduce new fees as appropriate.
-Proposed fees and charges will be considered by the Cabinet in January 2020.

-- 5.9 Public Sector Pay In December 2017 the National Employers made a final pay offer covering the period 1st April 2018 to 31st March 2020, which included a 2% increase in 2018/19 and 2019/20.
-The opening MTFS position for East Suffolk had assumed a 2% pay award increase per annum for 2020/21 onwards.
-This assumption remains unchanged.
+Proposed fees and charges were considered by the Cabinet on 7th January 2020. - 5.10 Public Sector Pay April 2020 is the end of the two year pay award covering the period 1st April 2018 to 31st March 2020, which included a 2% increase in 2018/19 and 2019/20.
+The opening MTFS position for East Suffolk had assumed a 2% pay award increase per annum for 2020/21 onwards, and this assumption remains unchanged.
+The national pay award for 2020/21 is now likely to be determined in January.
 In addition to pay increases, pay costs include incremental progression and on-costs such as employer national insurance and pension contributions.
-A 1% pay awards equates to approximately £230k including on-costs. - 5.10 Actuarial Valuation The latest triennial actuarial valuation of the assets and liabilities of the Suffolk County Pension Fund was completed on 31st March 2019.
-As at October 2019, the Council is awaiting the actuarial report but has been advised that its share of the pension fund was 98% fully funded at this date.
+A 1% pay awards equates to approximately £230k including oncosts. - 5.11 Actuarial Valuation The latest triennial actuarial valuation of the assets and liabilities of the Suffolk County Pension Fund was completed on 31st March 2019.
+The Council has been advised that its share of the pension fund was 98% fully funded at this date.
 The proposed employers pension contribution rate for 2020/21, 2021/22 and 2022/23 is 34%, 33% and 32% and is a reduction on the current rate for East Suffolk of 35.4%.
 The current rate is based on a Primary Rate of 22.8%, plus a deficit payment of £2.6m at 12.6%.
-For 2020/21 to 2022/23 onwards there will not be a deficit payment, and instead it is incorporated into the primary rate. - 5.11 In formulating its detailed spending plans, the Council has also taken account of past performance and the previous year's outturn position.

-5.12 The Council's financial planning assumptions a re summarised below: P
+For 2020/21 to 2022/23 onwards there will not be a deficit payment, and instead it is incorporated into the primary rate. - 5.12 In formulating its detailed spending plans, the Council has also taken account of past performance and the previous year's outturn position. - 5.13 The Council's financial planning assumptions are summarised below:

 Budget Area Assumption

 Inflation

 Goods & Services Met within existing budgets (exception is contract)

 Utilities 4.4% RPI (utilities) September 2019

 Fees & Charges 2.9% RPI June 2019

 Staffing Costs 2% per annum plus incremental progression

 In-Year Vacancy Saving £300k per annum

 Investment Income 0.91% Term Investments (average)

 0.4% Call

 Accounts

-4.22% Property Fund (as at June 2019)
+4.35% Property Fund (as at December 2019)

+3.20% Multi Asset Fund (as at December 2019)

 Interest Payable 0.5% every 6 months

-5.13 Other Pressures - Ranging from increased demand for services or changes in national policy, the Council's MTFS will be adjusted to reflect the financial implications of these changes.
+5.14 Other Pressures - Ranging from increased demand for services or changes in national policy, the Council's MTFS will be adjusted to reflect the financial implications of these changes.
 The budget monitoring work is ongoing with the Finance Team working with service areas to review their budget requirements.
-This work will continue to update the MTFS over the coming weeks.